SanDiegoKats/katas/2016-02-11/README.md

 ##Kata 3 - Not Quite Lisp

-This kata comes from from [Advent Of Code](http://adventofcode.com/day/1), though we've changed the wording since it's no longer December.
+This kata comes from [Advent Of Code](http://adventofcode.com/day/1), though we've changed the wording since it's no longer December.

 UPS is trying to deliver packages in a large apartment building, but they can't